-Old House Eco Handbook, A Practical Guide To Retrofitting For Energy-Efficiency & Sustainability by Roger Hunt and Marianne Suhr, with a foreword by Kevin McCloud, is published by Frances Lincoln in association with the Society for the Protection of Ancient Buildings.
-It is a companion to the authors’ highly successful Old House Handbook.
+Now in its second edition, Old House Eco Handbook, A Practical Guide To Retrofitting For Energy-Efficiency and Sustainability by Roger Hunt and Marianne Suhr, with a foreword by Kevin McCloud, is published by White Lion Publishing in association with the Society for the Protection of Ancient Buildings.
+It is a companion to the authors’ bestselling Old House Handbook.

 “Three green cheers for this book, which mixes an erudite analysis of the latest building science with practical advice and demonstrations of best practice.”